awsdocs/aws-systems-manager-user-guide/doc_source/automation-working.md

 # Working with automations<a name="automation-working"></a>

-This section includes information about how to run Systems Manager Automation runbooks\.
+This section includes information about how to run Automation runbooks\.
+Automation is a capability of AWS Systems Manager\.
 For more examples of how to run automations, see [Automation walkthroughs](automation-walk.md)\.

 **Topics**
 + [Running a simple automation](automation-working-executing.md)